Nick Timothy: Home Office (2010–2015)

-New Schools Network
+New Schools Network (2015–2016)

 While at the NSN he spoke in favour of ending the 50% Rule which requires oversubscribed Free Schools to allocate half of their places without reference to faith.

+During this time, Timothy wrote a regular column for ConservativeHome where he covered a range of issues in addition to the national security threat from China.
+This included describing the Climate Change Act 2008 as a “unilateral and monstrous act of self-harm” for British industry, criticising the Treasury for ignoring “evidence that mass immigration can hold down wages and displace some workers from the labour market”, and calling for a “coherent governing philosophy with the interests of ordinary people at its heart.”

 In 2015, Timothy wrote an article to express his worry that the People's Republic of China was effectively buying Britain's silence on allegations of Chinese human rights abuse and opposing China's involvement in sensitive sectors such as the Hinkley Point C nuclear power station.
 He criticised David Cameron and George Osborne for "selling our national security to China" and asserted that "the Government seems intent on ignoring the evidence and presumably the advice of the security and intelligence agencies."
 He warned that security experts were worried that the Chinese could use their role in the programme to build weaknesses into computer systems which would allow them to shut down Britain's energy production at will and argued that "no amount of trade and investment should justify allowing a hostile state easy access to the country's critical national infrastructure."

 In October 2016, the Health Service Journal rated him as the fifth most influential person in the English NHS in 2016.

 Timothy has stated that he voted to leave the European Union in the 2016 membership referendum.

-Downing Street
+Downing Street (2016–2017)

 Following David Cameron's resignation as Prime Minister in the wake of the Brexit referendum result, Timothy took a sabbatical from his position at the NSN to work on Theresa May's 2016 leadership campaign.
 May's campaign was a success and Timothy was appointed Joint Chief of Staff to the Prime Minister on 14 July 2016.

 In spring 2017, May called a snap general election.
 As a result of the election, the Conservative Party lost its majority and became a minority government dependent on the Democratic Unionist Party for their majority.
 Timothy, along with Fiona Hill, faced immediate calls for his removal.
 Theresa May was also given an ultimatum by Conservative Members of Parliament, to sack Timothy or face her own leadership challenge.
 On 9 June 2017, Timothy resigned as Joint Chief of Staff to the Prime Minister.
-He, along with Hill, had been blamed by members of the Conservative Party for a disastrous campaign, which resulted in May losing a 20-point lead in the polls.

 Reflecting in 2020 on the projected cost of adult social care, Timothy wrote "Many things went wrong in that election campaign, but I resigned as joint Chief of Staff in Downing Street because our social care proposal blew up the manifesto."